bangbangcon/bangbangcon.github.io/speakers.md

 **_Turning Google Earth into SimCity 2000!
 (From Light to Pixels to Impossible Perspectives!)_**

 Remember isometric games, like SimCity 2000 and Q&ast;bert?
-Real life sadly doesn’t look like Q&ast;bert, and it's mostly because parallel lines converge!
+Real life sadly doesn't look like Q&ast;bert, and it's mostly because parallel lines converge!
 Why does this happen?
 We'll use simple geometric rules to explain how cameras turn light, a five-dimensional (!) spatial variable, into a pattern of pixels.
 With computers, we can algorithmically alter that pattern, and synthesize impossible perspectives from real data.
 (Including some inspired by your retro-gaming faves!)
 Finally, we'll discuss how image formation models might change the way we think about the world around us!

 **Logan** is a programmer and artist who enjoys thinking about photography, geography, and what we look at when we look at land.
 Most recently, he has been a fellow at the BuzzFeed Open Lab and a resident at Signal Culture.